 Despite what I read for Windows users, nothing here suggests there is a correlation between these settings and the Photoshop Liquify tool.
 Plus, Liquify begs for GPU usage.
 So, you would not think of disabling the GPU, would you?
 That’s totally counterintuitive.

 Yeah, I know. o_O

 The good news is that this can be a quick workaround.
 You don’t need to restart Photoshop to apply the change, so you just need to untick the “Use Graphic Processor” checkbox before using Liquify and then tick it again afterwards.
 Not ideal, but it could be a lot more annoying.

 Unfortunately, this means you can’t use the Face-Aware Liquify option, as this only works with hardware acceleration enabled.
 So, as much as this lets you use the Liquify tool without lags, it can’t be a definitive solution.

-Ultimately, this remains a workaround and Adobe need to solve the issue on their side once and for all.
+Ultimately, this remains a workaround, and Adobe needs to solve the issue on its side once and for all.

 I added my contribution to the discussion in the Adobe Community forum, as nobody else was talking about Apple computers.
 Maybe the external GPU solution is not so common.